 If you think that your job may pose a risk to a pregnancy then ideally you should discuss this with your employer before becoming pregnant.
 Certain jobs and workplaces may pose a risk to a pregnancy, in particular to the early stages of pregnancy.
 For example:

-- Raw meat is sometimes contaminated with germs, such as listeria and toxoplasma.
+- If you work with raw meat.
+Raw meat is sometimes contaminated with germs, such as listeria and toxoplasma.
 If these germs infect adults, they may cause listeriosis or toxoplasmosis, but may cause little harm.
 However, these germs can cause serious problems to your unborn child if you become infected when you are pregnant.

 - If you work with certain animals.
 For example: